-Supply Chain is very complex and Covid-19 exposed many vulnerabilities.
+The fact is that the Supply Chain is very complex and Covid-19 has further exposed many of its vulnerabilities.

 In two previous posts, we highlighted some of the essential pillars of Digital Transformation for the Supply Chain.
-The first blog focused on Low Code for innovations in Supply Chain.
-The productivity of stakeholders with Low Code platforms such as LANSA is transformative.
+The first blog focused on Low Code for innovations in the Supply Chain.
+This demonstrated that the productivity of stakeholders with Low Code platforms such as LANSA is transformative.
 It is one of the most important accelerators for digital transformation.

 Supply Chain Digital Twins

-A SC DIgital Twin can be the starting point of the Supply Chain digital control center to monitor, drill down and take action – or specify digitized rules or processes to be instantiated – upon Supply Chain control parameters such as bottlenecks, potential adverse events, or any problem that impacts the overall performance of the Supply Chain.
+Essentially, a supply chain DIgital Twin can be the starting point of a digital control center.
+This control center allows businesses to monitor, drill-down and take action – or specify digitized rules or processes to be instantiated – to remedy bottlenecks, potential adverse events, or any problem that impacts the overall performance of the Supply Chain.

-There are many advantages of having a robust digital twin for complex applications such as Supply Chain.
-According to the Industrial Internet Consortium Digital Twins reduce information silos – which are critical in optimizing Supply Chains – from the manufacturers to the customers.
+There are many advantages of having a robust digital twin for complex applications such as the Supply Chain.
+According to the Industrial Internet Consortium Digital Twins reduce information silos – which is critical in optimizing Supply Chains – from the manufacturers to the customers.

 Internet of Things for Logistics and Supply Chain Tracking

 We are living increasingly in a connected world.
-The Internet of Things (with its variants of Industrial Internet of Things and Consumer Internet of Things) is one of the most important pillars of Digital Transformation.
-The increasingly fast paced and competitive landscape of products and services have necessitated innovative approaches for managing logistics and supply chain.
-Logistics pertains to distribution and organization of products within an organization.
+The Internet of Things (with its variants of both the Industrial Internet of Things and the Consumer Internet of Things) is one of the most important pillars of Digital Transformation.
+It has enabled innovative approaches for managing logistics and the supply chain.
+In this context, Logistics pertains to the distribution and organization of products within an organization.
 It includes warehousing, logistics, and transportation and is considered part of the overall Supply Chain.

 Blockchain for Supply Chains

 Supply Chain is the quintessential Extended Enterprise application domain.
-Interestingly, Supply Chain is also touted as an ideal use-case for Blockchain technologies.
-Blockchain can be a good backbone for Supply Chain through several essential categories of exchanges or flows: contractual flow, logistics (movement of goods and material) flow, proper documentation flow, and of course, is the foundation of cryptocurrency, the financial transaction flow.
+Interestingly, Supply Chain is also an ideal use case for Blockchain technologies.
+Blockchain can be a good backbone for the Supply Chain through several essential categories of exchanges or flows.
+For example, contractual flows, logistics (movement of goods and material) flows, documentation flows, and of course, the foundation of cryptocurrency, the financial transaction flow.

 The digitally extended enterprise can have parts, products, suppliers, warehouses, inventory, documentation, tracing, and financial transaction masters stored on the Blockchain to function as an efficient and optimized pipeline.
-The same data is stored on all the nodes of the decentralized and distributed Blockchain.
-This includes the data about the multi-tier suppliers, the logistical traces of parts’ movement, the warehousing of components, and delivery to the customers.
-All organizational, operational, and transactional data between the multiple tiers of the Supply Chain are stored in the Blockchain.
+The decentralized and distributed Blockchain stores the same data on all its nodes.
+This includes data about multi-tier suppliers, parts movements, component warehousing, and, finally, delivery to customers.
+Blockchain stores all organizational, operational, and transactional data between the multiple tiers of the Supply Chain.